top of page

 Mom recently surprised me with a question during one of our frequent debates about my changing habits.
-She wanted to know what mitochondria and the gut microbiome I had just mentioned, actually do for us.
+She wanted to know why I care about the mitochondria and the gut microbiome.
+What she was really asking was this:

 Why should I care?